Diverse Single Image Generation with Controllable Global Structure: Method

-The SA block, shown in Fig.~\ref{fi:self_attention_block}, is the important component that infuses global context to our image generation in addition to the convolution features which help to capture the information in the local neighborhood.
-The advantage of the SA block is the it implicitly increases the receptive field of the features using the attention map which is computed considering all the features in space.
-It mitigates the need for a higher number of convolutional layers followed by a downsampling layers to increase the receptive field.
 Unlike the implementation in ~\cite{Zhang2019}, we compute the SA features from the downsampled version of features from the last convolutional layer.
 In downsampling map the features to the predefined fixed output size $m\times m$, $m \in [8, 16, 32$] irrespective of the input.
 Instead of using additional convolutions to compute the value features, we directly pass the downsampled features to be modified by the attention.
 Here, each feature is a weighted sum based upon its similarity with others in key and query features with an optional channel reduction.
 SA features are directly added to the convolutional feature without having a learnable parameter like in SAGAN~\cite{Zhang2019}.
 Experiments show this form is enough to capture the required global structure to pass it to the next scales.